rock-mc/Syn/README.md

-# SecureDoors
+# SecureDoor

-SecureDoors is a Minecraft plugin designed to manage player whitelist verification and banning functionality.
+SecureDoor is a Minecraft plugin designed to manage player whitelist verification and banning functionality.

 ## Features